ReplyTechnologies/ReplyPDF/README.md

 ### Custom Fonts

-Custom fonts can be embedded into the PDF document by supplying font names with accompanying buffers containing the content of the TrueTypeFont.
-The buffers can be loaded from a file, or from a URL by making a HTTP request.
+Custom fonts can be embedded into the PDF document by supplying font names with accompanying buffers containing the content of the font.
+The buffers can be loaded from a file or from a URL by making a HTTP request.
 For the `fontWeight` property to function correctly, the bold version of a font should be named after the regular version + '-Bold'.

 Font buffers should be added to the `generateDocument` function parameter as shown in the example below: